Refractive Index Explained

 TRY SOME QUICK QUESTIONS AND ANSWERS TO GET STARTED

-Refraction refers to the way light changes both direction and speed as it travels from one transparent medium into another.
+Refraction refers to the way light changes speed and direction as it travels across the interface between one transparent medium to another.

 Yes!
 The angle of refraction for a ray of light travelling from one transparent medium to another can be calculated using the law of refraction (Snell's law) if both refractive indices are known.